 Although not statistically significant, the mean Staph. aureus cfu count in BTM for bedded pack farms was numerically smaller than that for tiestalls and freestalls.
 Bedded pack herds had the highest proportion of farms with BTM negative for Staph. aureus (60% for BP, vs. 33.3% for both TS and FS).
 As Staph. aureus is regarded mainly as a contagious mastitis pathogen, on-farm prevalence is more likely a function of milking time hygiene and other management practices associated with limiting cow-to-cow transmission vs. environmental factors (i.e., bedding material type and hygiene; Jayarao and Wolfgang, 2003; although recent studies have described environmental reservoirs of transient sources: Leuenberger et al., 2019).
 The lower prevalence of Staph. aureus on bedded pack farms in the current study may be a function of confounding.
 Producers using this less-traditional housing type (bedded packs) may inherently be more open to newer technologies.
 A Dutch study found more progressive dairy farmers (younger in age, had children with higher education levels, more likely to invest in the future for their farm) were more likely to have a lower bulk tank milk somatic cell count (Barkema et al., 1998).
 We speculate that an extension of this relationship is that progressive dairy farmers already using a bedded pack may be more likely to have implemented stricter control programs for contagious mastitis pathogens such as Staph. aureus.

-by Facility Type
+Survey of Management Practices, Bulk Tank Milk Bacteriology, and Udder Health and Hygiene Metrics on Organic Dairy Farms in Vermont

+Bulk Tank Milk Bacteriology, and Udder Health and Hygiene Metrics on Organic Dairy Farms in Vermont by Facility Type

 Observational Study of Udder Health, Hygiene, and Milk Quality on Vermont Organic Dairy Farms by Facility Type